leaphy-robotics/leaphy-webbased/README.md

 ### Running locally

 First install the dependencies by running `yarn`.
 This will take a while the first time.
-Then run `yarn buildstart` to build and start the application.
+Then run `yarn start` to build and start the application.